banderon1/jsterm/README.md

 - Image file: can be any image file with a standard extension (e.g. .png, .jpg)

 ## Attribution
-If you use jsterm, it would be great if you could link to this GitHub repo.
+If you use jsterm, it would be great if you could link to the original [GitHub repo](https://github.com/clarkduvall/jsterm).
 Thanks!